Stay up to date with notifications from The Independent

 But the head of Poland’s foreign intelligence agency, Pawel Szota, blamed Russian spies.
 He added that if the devices had exploded on an airborne plane, it would have represented a major escalation in Moscow’s campaign against the West.

-“I’m not sure the political leaders of Russia are aware of the consequences if one of these packages exploded, causing a mass casualty event,” he told the Wall Street Journal.
+“I’m not sure the political leaders of Russia are aware of the consequences if one of these packages exploded, causing a mass casualty event,” he told The Wall Street Journal.

-The US publication also reported that Lithuanian police arrested a man believed to have sent four incendiary devices, including two from a DHL shop in the capital of Vilnius.
+The US publication also reported that Lithuanian police arrested a man believed to have sent four incendiary devices, including two from a DHL shop in the capital Vilnius.

 Investigators said they believed he was being used as a proxy by Russian spy forces, adding that he had been picked up using a false name.